tmnestor/embedding_classifier_tuner/README.md

 2. Generate and save text embeddings to avoid recomputation during tuning
 3. Optimize classifier architecture and hyperparameters using Optuna
 4. Train a classifier on top of the pre-trained embeddings
+5. Evaluate model performance through cross-validation and advanced metrics
-5. Make predictions on new text data with the trained model
+6. Make predictions on new text data with the trained model

 ## Project Structure

 - `BertClassification.py`: Core module for classifier training, embedding generation, and model evaluation
 - `TripletTraining.py`: Trains embeddings using triplet loss to create better text representations
 - `TuneBert.py`: Performs hyperparameter optimization using Optuna to find the best classifier architecture
+- `Evaluation.py`: Conducts robust model evaluation through cross-validation and detailed metrics analysis
 - `Predict.py`: Applies the trained model to make predictions on new text data
 - `config.yml`: Central configuration file that controls all aspects of the pipeline
 - `utils/`: Utility modules supporting the main functionality
   - `shared.py`: Shared functions used across multiple scripts
   - `utils.py`: General utility functions for text processing and device handling
   - `LoaderSetup.py`: YAML loading utilities
+  - `device_utils.py`: Hardware detection and optimization utilities

 ## Data Pipeline